 A romantic boat tour in Amsterdam

-If you want something special, romantic and personal then you can’t go wrong with Rocco and his romantic boat tour through Amsterdam.
+If you want something special, romantic and personal, then you can’t go wrong with Rocco and his romantic boat tour through Amsterdam.

-It’s snug, takes you to all the cozy spots and comes with all those lovely details such as a glass of bubbles, romantic anecdotes about the city and some music to fall in love to.
+It’s snug, takes you to all the gezellig spots, and comes with all those lovely details such as a glass of bubbles, romantic anecdotes about the city and music to fall in love to.

 P.S.
 You’re totally welcome to invite the DutchReview crew on any boat tour at all times 😉.